 Having performed in Canada and the US, a small selection of performances include the Great American Irish Festival, Celtic Island Music Festival, Trenton Scottish Irish Festival, Irish Real Life Festival, Chris Langan Weekend, City of Toronto's Canada Day Celebrations, The Royal Agricultural Winter Fair, Music Niagara, Toronto Public Library, Burlington Public Library, folk clubs, and at private corporate events for Tourism Ireland, Corus Entertainment,

-Enterprise Ireland, Maple Leaf Foods, and Destination Halifax.
+Enterprise Ireland, Maple Leaf Foods, and Discover Halifax.

 Alana & Leigh have a self-titled CD.